 Okay, this little tip really helped me boost followers.

-Now, when you’re starting out, everyone is going to tell you to use the most popular hashtags.
+Now, when you’re starting, everyone will tell you to use the most popular hashtags.

 A popular hashtag like #art might have 361 million posts under it.

-Meaning, even if you manually visit that hashtag and scroll at the speed of light, you may not be able to discover your post because there will be so many new ones being generated under the same hashtag.
+Meaning, even if you manually visit that hashtag and scroll at the speed of light, you may not discover your post because there will be so many new ones being generated under the same hashtag.

 Therefore, use at least 15 hashtags with just under 1000 posts.
 Be more specific.
 See the screenshot below: